Construction Contracts with Designated Exempt Entities

 Click Submit

 Applications will be submitted to the Department for review.
+The Department may request additional information or documentation before making a determination about designated exempt entity status.
 GovConnectIowa will notify you of the Department’s decision via the Action Center tab.
 If approved, the I Want To… tab will be updated with the following options:

 The exemption certificate process is an option; exempt entities may also use the claim for refund process.